-have explained as an artifact of the disparate historical jurisdictions of the Federal Trade Commission and the Federal Communications' Commission.
-Although pursuing the regulatory issues is out of scope of this article, the intuitive parallel we wish to draw is that people do not conceive of themselves as communicating with platforms (as first parties); rather, platforms serve as intermediary third parties in communications with friends, groups and communities.
+Traditional communication providers, including postal services and telecommunication companies, by contrast, are bound by explicit limits on access to content that users create.
+This makes sense.
+Even when the first action a user performs is picking up a phone, it is the party on the other end who is the intended recipient of communications and not the service intermediary.
+Recognizing the technical access that telecommunications providers could exercise, the United States Congress imposed restrictions on access privileges through the Telecommunications Act of 1996.30 This has resulted in a striking inconsistency between the regulatory treatment of telecommunications and edge providers, respectively, which could be explained as an artifact of the disparate historical jurisdictions of the Federal Trade Commission and the Federal Communications Commission.
+Although pursuing the regulatory issues is beyond the scope of rticle, the intuitive parallel we wish to draw is that people do not conceive this A of themselves as communicating with platforms (as first parties); rather, platforms serve as intermediary third parties in communications between friends, groups, and communities.31

-The technical distinction between first-parties and third-parties, which maps onto Web domains, misfires in the other direction, too.
-Large data companies, such as, Google, Meta, and Amazon host properties and assets they own or manage at a variety of domains.
-Content belonging to major Web platforms - including videos and images - are hosted at multiple domains that may be different from their first-party domains (e.g., facebook.com and fbcdn.net, respectively), relying on cross-origin mechanisms to orchestrate their Web applications.
-As a result, enforcement by Web Browsers of domain-based separation between "first" and "third" parties does not map neatly onto modern Web-based systems.
+The technical distinction between first parties and third parties, which maps onto Web domains, misfires in the other direction, too.
+Large data companies, Google, Meta, and Amazon, host properties and assets they own or such as manage at a variety of domains.
+Content belonging to major Web platforms including videos and images are hosted at multiple domains that may be different from their first-party domains (e.g., facebook.com and fbcdn.net), relying on cross-origin mechanisms to orchestrate their Web applications.32 As a result, enforcement by Web b rowsers of domain-based separation between "first" and "third" parties does not map neatly onto modern Web-based systems.
 Despite vocal commitments to block third-party cookies, among a suite of privacy enhancing techniques, it is unlikely that browser companies would go so far as to break these existing Web-based distributed systems.
-From the perspective of CI, neither should they, because third-party domains can be legitimate recipients of data from and about website visitors, in other words, can be contextual actors.
+Nor should they, f rom the